MarcZenn/Hugonaut/content/views/privacy.md

   subheadline_nineteen="Security"

-  copy_twentytwo="My brother wasn't optimistic it could be done, but I didn't take "wasn't optimistic it could be done" for an answer.
+  copy_twentytwo="My brother wasn't optimistic it could be done, but I didn't take 'was not optimistic it could be done' for an answer.
 Let me give that oatmeal some brown sugar.
 One of the guys told me to take my head out of my BOTTOM and get back to work…my BOTTOM!
 Buster's in what we like to call a light to no coma.
 In layman's terms, it might be considered a very heavy nap.
 Well, obviously, I'm not a big guy.
 I'm not a Carl Weathers, par example.
 I was hoping he would be gifted sexually."

   subheadline_twenty="Other Terms and Conditions"